Bedford Dormobile: Dormobile

-Other vans were converted under the Dormobile name such as Morris Commercial Cars, VW, BMC, Land-Rover, Ford, Leyland, Commer.
+Other vans were converted under the Dormobile name such as Morris Commercial Cars, VW, BMC, Land-Rover, Ford, Leyland, and Commer.
+Some of these early vans used for Dormobile conversions were identified by the distinctive side stripe panel, usually painted in a stand out colour.
+They included Bedford, The Ford Thames, Commer and Morris & Austin J4.

 The company subsequently converted a number of different van-based vehicles to other uses, including minibuses and ambulances, before collapsing in the mid-1990s.
 In 1997, Dormobile Ltd. was revived and is now based in Lyndhurst, Hampshire.
 The company carries out modern camper conversions as well as supplying spare parts and full restorations of the classic models.